The following are Work for Good's standard Terms & Conditions for Charities.

 7.4 Nothing in these Terms & Conditions shall constitute any representation or warranty that:

-7.4.1 the Work for Good mark is valid; or
+7.4.1 the Work for Good Logo is valid; or

 7.4.2 the exercise by the licensee of rights granted under clause 7.1 will not infringe the rights of any person.

-7.5 You grant us a non-exclusive and non-sub-licensable licence to use the Charity’s logo (“the Charity mark”) on our Website for the sole purpose of listing the Charity as a participating organisation.
+7.5 You grant us a non-exclusive and non-sub-licensable licence to use the Charity’s logo (“the Charity logo”) on our Website for the sole purpose of listing the Charity as a participating organisation.

 7.6 You may revoke the licence at any time.
-If you exercise this right, we will cease to use the Charity mark within 30 days after such revocation.
+If you exercise this right, we will cease to use the Charity logo within 30 days after such revocation.

 8.1 Neither party excludes any liability that it is not permitted to exclude in law, including in the unlikely event it has been fraudulent or if it is negligent and as a result it causes death or personal injury.